 Our interdisciplinary approach allows us to attract and retain world-class faculty across the core disciplines of engineering, and promote further excellence in thinking and breakthrough research within our collaboratory environment.
 It is a model that suits the needs and minds of our students as well – who also seek to solve global challenges and real-world problems.

 Design Engineering research focuses on understanding and improving the process of design in order to facilitate the creation of groundbreaking technologies.
-With six active faculty, the School of Mechanical, Industrial, and Manufacturing Engineering has the largest academic mechanical engineering design research lab in the United States.
+With seven active faculty, the School of Mechanical, Industrial, and Manufacturing Engineering has the largest academic mechanical engineering design research lab in the United States.

 Next-Generation Materials & Devices

 Next-generation materials research in MIME focuses primarily on structural materials, biomaterials, electronic ceramics, energy materials, sensors, and bulk and thin film materials processing.

 Renewable Energy & Energy Sustainability